somnath503/JavaFX-Encrypted-Chat-Hamming/README.md

-JavaFX Encrypted Chat with Hamming(7,4) Error Correction This is a basic client-server chat application built using JavaFX.
+JavaFX Encrypted Chat with Hamming(7,4) Error Correction:

+-This is a basic client-server chat application built using JavaFX.
 It combines RSA encryption for secure messaging and Hamming(7,4) Error Correction Code (ECC) to detect and fix single-bit errors during transmission.

 The goal of this project is to help you understand how encryption and error correction can work together in a real-time messaging system.

-✨ Key Features
+- Key Features:

-Client-Server Chat – Connect to a server and chat with other users.
+-Client-Server Chat – Connect to a server and chat with other users.

-Group & Private Messages – Send messages to everyone, or privately using @username.
+-Group & Private Messages – Send messages to everyone, or privately using @username.

-RSA Encryption – Messages are encrypted on the client side using the server's public key and decrypted by the server using its private key.
+-RSA Encryption – Messages are encrypted on the client side using the server's public key and decrypted by the server using its private key.

-Hamming(7,4) ECC – Adds error correction to the encrypted message, allowing the system to fix single-bit errors automatically.
+-Hamming(7,4) ECC – Adds error correction to the encrypted message, allowing the system to fix single-bit errors automatically.

-Simulated Errors – A random 1-bit error is added on purpose to show how ECC fixes it.
+-Simulated Errors – A random 1-bit error is added on purpose to show how ECC fixes it.

-JavaFX User Interface – A simple and clean UI for sending and viewing messages.
+-JavaFX User Interface – A simple and clean UI for sending and viewing messages.

-Message Details – Each message can be expanded to show how it was encrypted, encoded, corrupted, corrected, and finally decrypted.
+-Message Details – Each message can be expanded to show how it was encrypted, encoded, corrupted, corrected, and finally decrypted.

-Maven Build System – Uses Maven to handle building and running the project easily.
+-Maven Build System – Uses Maven to handle building and running the project easily.

-🛠 Technologies Used
+Technologies Used:

-Java (JDK 17 or later)
+-Java (JDK 17 or later)

-JavaFX
+-JavaFX

-Apache Maven
+-Apache Maven

-Java Cryptography Architecture (JCA) for RSA
+-Java Cryptography Architecture (JCA) for RSA

-Hamming(7,4) Error Correction
+-Hamming(7,4) Error Correction

-🚀 Getting Started
+🚀 Getting Started :

-1. Clone the Project
+1. Clone the Project bash Copy Edit :
-bash
-Copy
-Edit

 git clone https://github.com/your-username/JavaFX-Encrypted-Chat-Hamming.git

 cd JavaFX-Encrypted-Chat-Hamming

-2. Build the Project
+4. Build the Project bash Copy Edit :
-bash
-Copy
-Edit

 mvn clean compile

-3. Start the Server
+6. Start the Server :
+7.
 In the project folder, run the server with:

-bash
-Copy
-Edit
-mvn exec:java -Dexec.mainClass="com.somnath.server.Server"
+-mvn clean compile exec:java

 Leave this terminal open.
 It means the server is running and ready to accept clients.

-4. Start a Client
-In a new terminal window (same folder), run:
+4. Start a Client In a new terminal window (same folder), run:

-bash
-Copy
-Edit
-mvn clean javafx:run
+-mvn clean javafx:run

 A JavaFX window will open.
 Enter your username to join the chat.

-5. Add More Clients (Optional)
+6. Add More Clients (Optional)

 To test with more users, repeat step 4 in new terminal windows.

 💬 How to Use
 Type your message and press Enter or click the Send button.

-To send a private message, type:
-@username your message here
+To send a private message, type: @username your message here

 Click Show Details on any message to view:

-Original text
+-Original text

-Encrypted data
+-Encrypted data

-Hamming-encoded version
+-Hamming-encoded version

-Simulated error
+-Simulated error

-Error correction steps
+-Error correction steps

-Final decrypted message
+-Final decrypted message

 📷 Screenshots

 Screenshots of the UI and message details can be found in the screenshots/ folder.